 - If you have doubts as to whether your idea may or may not fit within the TBM programme objectives, you can obtain FWO’s opinion by providing a short abstract (1-2 pages; see template under Regulation and downloads), sent via e-mail to email@example.com.
 It is also possible to request an oral preliminary discussion at FWO; please attach a short abstract, as well as any questions that you would like to see answered.

-- The expert panels report to the board of directors of FWO.
+- The expert panels report to the board of trustees of FWO.

-- The board of directors decides on granting support.
+- The board of trustees decides on granting support.

 - Subsequently, you will receive feedback on the decision.